 Amounts due to related parties have no fixed terms of repayment, are unsecured and are non-interest bearing, with the exception of invoices received from CF Minerals.
 This related party has implemented a policy whereby invoices are due upon receipt and past due accounts may be subject to interest of 1.5% per month.
-All payables to CF Minerals are current as at October 31 and July 31, 2022, and have not incurred any interest charge.
+As at January 31, 2023, there was \$214,022 in amounts due to CF Minerals that may be charged interest (July 31, 2022 - nil); no interest charges have been indicated to date.